 To make use of the best technology available, AfriForum decided to offer the emergency button and emergency service in cooperation with a company that has a proven track record: TrackBox Technologies.
-TrackBox’s current emergency partners include the SAPS, the Hawks, the K9 Unit, 10111 centres, Netcare 911, ER24 the Fire and Rescue Departments, advanced life support, the Ethekwini Municipality and the City of Cape Town.
+TrackBox’s current emergency partners include the SAPS, the Hawks, the K9 Unit, 10111 centres, Netcare 911, ER24, the fire and rescue departments, advanced life support, the Ethekwini Municipality and the City of Cape Town.

-What is the AfriForum 911 TrackBox app?
+What is the AfriForum 911 app?

-Fulltime (24/7) emergency assistance, including a 24/7 operated control room connected to emergency services that will react to orders from the control room.
+Full-time (24/7) emergency assistance, including a 24/7 operated control room connected to emergency services that will react to orders from the control room.

 Voice note recordings in case of emergencies that can be sent to the control room.
 (These are not stored.)

-Ongoing help, with a person ready to help in case of app failure.
+Technical support, with a person ready to help in case of app failure.

 The free NPO membership is limited in several ways, the most prominent of which is that the emergency panic button becomes an automatic call to your selected ERPC or the SAPS, depending on the way your ERPC is set up.
-Click here for a full list and comparison of services.